 If you change your business name or start a new hemp processing business, you will need to re-register.
 The same rule applies if you change from a Safe Harbor to a Not Safe Harbor Colorado hemp processing business.

-If you intend to produce hemp seeds for commercial distribution in Colorado, you are required to acquire a Colorado hemp seed labeler license.
+To produce hemp seeds for commercial distribution in Colorado, you must obtain a Colorado hemp seed labeler license.
 This license technically allows you to enter your seeds into Colorado’s approved registry of seed strains, thus the name “labeler license.”
 This type of licensing can cost as little as $75 for existing seed labelers opening new locations but may cost as much as $700 depending on the scope of your operation.

-Colorado is generally considered to have a reasonably good climate for hemp cultivation.
+Colorado’s climate is generally regarded as favorable for hemp cultivation.
 Parts of the state experience considerably frigid winters, but the summer growing season is more than capable of sustaining abundant crop growth with snow runoff from the Rocky Mountain chain, which bisects the state north to south.

 Much of the cropland in Colorado has seen many generations of improper stewardship and may not be as arable as could be desired.
 With proper understanding of sustainable agriculture, it’s possible to revitalize even the most barren land and transform it into a hemp cultivation paradise.
 Smaller companies and start-ups lack the capital to finance these types of operations, however, making it more economical to import finished hemp products from other states.